-Requirements for participation in Commencement are not subject to appeal.
-Students completing degree requirements at the end of the following Summer semester/session may participate if they meet the following criteria:
+- 1. Requirements for participation in Commencement are not subject to appeal. - Bachelor's and master's degree students who met all degree requirements at the end of the semester/term immediately preceding the annual Commencement.

+Students who have not satisfied all degree requirements prior to Commencement may participate if they meet the following criteria: